namanh11611/namanh11611.github.io/content/post/design-pattern-singleton/index.en.md

 ---
-title: "Design Pattern: Bill Pugh Singleton trong Java - đơn giản đến không ngờ"
+title: "Design Pattern: Bill Pugh Singleton in Java – surprisingly simple"
-description: "Singleton pattern có lẽ là design pattern đơn giản nhất mà hầu như ai cũng biết.
-Nó giúp tạo một instance duy nhất của class."
+description: "The Singleton pattern is probably the simplest design pattern that almost everyone knows.
+It helps create a single instance of a class."
 date: 2020-12-29T15:00:00+07:00
 slug: design-pattern-singleton
 image: singleton.webp